suvrat29/Card_detection/README.md

 #### 3a.
 Gather Pictures

 TensorFlow needs hundreds of images of an object to train a good detection classifier.
-To train a robust classifier, the training images should have random objects in the images along with the desired objects, and should have a variety of backgrounds and lightning conditions.
+To train a robust classifier, the training images should have random objects in the images along with the desired objects, and should have a variety of backgrounds and lighting conditions.
 There should be some images where the desired object is partially obscured, overlapped with something else, or only halfway in the picture.

 For my Card Detection classifier, I want to detect cards of different dimensions.
-I used my iPhone to take about 360 pictures in total with one, two or multiple cards in the frame, in varioud lightning conditions and partially obscured.
+I used my iPhone to take about 360 pictures in total with one, two or multiple cards in the frame, in various lighting conditions and partially obscured.
 To detect overlapping cards, I made sure to have the cards overlapped in many images.

 You can use your phone to take pictures of the objects or download images of the objects from Google Image Search.
 I recommend having atleast 200 pictures overall.

 *Note: Make sure the images aren't too large.
 They should be under or equal to a 720p resolution max, or else we run into serious RAM shortage in our training phase.
 For instance, I used the images straight from my iPhone without resizing them, and I ran into severe RAM shortage.
 Mind you, I used a 16GB config with 10GB swap area.
 The large sizes of images need ridiculous amount of RAM of the order of ~100GB+.*

+After you have all the pictures you need, move 30% of them to the /home/ProjectFolder/images/test directory, and 70% of them to the /home/ProjectFolder/images/train directory.
+Make sure there are a variety of pictures in both the /test and /train directories.

 To reduce the size and resolution, a script is available or you can use any service/software to resize your photos to 1280x720 resolution max.
 A website I used was https://bulkresizephotos.com/ as they claim to do the conversion client side, and is very quick.

 #### 3b.
 Label Pictures

 This part can be quick or very long depending on the number of images we have gathered.
 With all the pictures gathered, it is time to label the desired objects in every picture.
-LabelImg is a great tool for labeling images, and its GitHub page has very clear instruction on how to install and use it.
+LabelImg is a great tool for labeling images, and its GitHub page has very clear instructions on how to install and use it.

 [LabelImg GitHub link](https://github.com/tzutalin/labelImg)